semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ### Supply Chain

 The Supply Chain triage flow creates tickets for all usages of a given vulnerability.
-Usages can not be selected individually.
+Usages cannot be selected individually.

 To create tickets for one or more Supply Chain findings, you can use the triage button on the: